-White, short-sleeved school blouse with embroidered lion emblem.
+Blouse White, short-sleeved school blouse with embroidered lion emblem.
 T-shirts are not to be worn under the blouse.

-Navy school skirt, to be worn just above the knee.
+Skirt Navy school skirt, to be worn just above the knee.

-Navy school jersey with sky blue lion emblem.
+Jersey Navy school jersey with sky blue lion emblem.

-Jersey OR
+OR

-Navy school cardigan with sky blue lion emblem.
+Cardigan Navy school cardigan with sky blue lion emblem.

-Navy school jacket with sky blue lion emblem.
+Jacket Navy school jacket with sky blue lion emblem.
 This is the only jacket to be worn when in school uniform.
 Jackets are not to be worn inside.

-Must be worn in Term 1 and Term 4.
-Sandals are optional in Term 2 and Term 3.
-Black or brown leather Roman sandals: McKinlays 'Safari', Birkenstock 'Milano' and Hush Puppies 'Jacinta' are also acceptable.
-No socks or stockings to be worn with sandals.
+Sandals Must be worn in Term 1 and Term 4.
+Sandals are optional in worn with sandals.

-May be worn in Term 2 and Term 3.
-Plain black, leather lace-up shoes, with a defined low heel.
+Term 2 and Term 3.
+Black or brown leather Roman sandals; McKinlays 'Safari', Birkenstock 'Milano' and Hush Puppies 'Nigella' are also acceptable.
+No socks or stockings to be lace-up shoes, with a defined low heel.
 These are to be worn with stockings or white ankle socks.
 Patent leather, suede, sports, ballet-style shoes and boots are not allowed.
 No buckles, bows, chains or other decorations are permitted.